mjrgh/PinAffinity/PinAffinity/README.txt

-4. WHEN NOT TO USE IT
+4. WHEN NOT TO USE PINAFFINITY

 You might want to close PinAffinity when using your cab PC for major tasks other than playing pinball.
 PinAffinity reserves CPU resources